Gregory Atta: Trip to Europe

-In the Roman Catholic Diocese of Speyer Vicar General Johann Martin Foliot on 15 February 1861, serial no. 349 issued a circular to all parishes.
+In the Roman Catholic Diocese of Speyer, Vicar General Johann Martin Foliot on 15 February 1861, issued a circular (serial no. 349) to all parishes.
 In it, the then sad situation of Christians in the Middle East is portrayed again and goes on to say:

 " ... we will notify all pastor and parish administrator of our diocese that the Greek uniierte Archbishop of Homs and Hamah in Syria, Gregory Ata will arrive in the next few days in Speyer and from here a series of Municipalities will be visited in our diocese to collect alms for the persecuted Christians.
 In our Bavarian fatherland several priests and bishops of Syria have now arrived and received from the King's Majesty the authorization personally to speak in different parts of the country for support.
 The reverend Archbishop Gregory Atta, preferably within whose jurisdiction the sword and fire of persecution raged, the Roman Catholic dioceses of Augsburg, Wurzburg and Speyer will be been instructed about this facts".